Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 If an element that’s already loaded changes its size or position, only its initial size and position are considered.

 LCP is still in development.
-When using it, you need to be aware that LCP may falsely identify the largest element.
+Therefore, when using it, you need to be aware that LCP may falsely identify the largest element.

 I’ve seen examples where lazy-loaded background images are considered to be the relevant element for LCP when another element would be more appropriate.
 But it’s a good place to start and gives an overall picture of how quickly a page loads.

-To reduce LCP, you need to do everything you can to make your largest element appear as fast as possible.
+To reduce LCP, you need to do everything to make your largest element appear as fast as possible.

 This means you first need to spot the opportunities to improve.